Aaroneld/GameOfLife/README.md

 <sub>*A cellular automaton is a collection of "colored" cells on a grid of specified shape that evolves through a number of discrete time steps according to a set of rules based on the states of neighboring cells.
 The rules are then applied iteratively for as many time steps as desired</sub>

 <sub>**Turing complete is a term used in computability theory to describe abstract machines, usually called automata.
 Such an automaton is Turing complete, if it can be used to emulate a Turing machine.
 It is also called computationally universal.
 Most modern programming languages are Turing-complete</sub>

+### Basic Functions

+1. Allow a user to turn grid cells on and off

+2. Allow a user to start the game

+3. Allow a user to pause the game

+4. Allow a user to reset the game

+### Additional Function

+1. Allow the user to generate a randomize input of cells

+2. Allow the user to affect aesthethic changes to the game display (font/color)

+3. Allow to pick from a selection of preset starting states